MicrosoftDocs/sql-docs/docs/azure-data-studio/enable-kerberos.md

 1. Create a new connection profile.

-1. Enter for Server hostname.DOMAIN.COMPANY.COM and select **Windows Authentication** as the authentication type.
+1. Select **Windows Authentication** as the authentication type.

+1. For the Server, enter a fully qualified host name, in the format `hostname.DOMAIN.CONTOSO.COM`.

 1. Complete the connection profile, and select **Connect**.